mlc-ai/web-llm/README.md

 You can put the heavy computation in a worker script to optimizing your application performance.
 To do so, you need to:

-1. Create an MLCEngine in the worker thread for the actual inference.
+1. Create a handler in the worker thread that communicates with the frontend while handling the requests.
-2. Wrap the MLCEngine in the worker thread with a worker message handler to handle thread communications via messages under the hood.
-3. Create a Worker Engine in your main application as a proxy to sending operations to the MLCEngine in the worker thread via sending messages.
+2. Create a Worker Engine in your main application, which under the hood sends message to the handler in worker thread.
 For detailed implementation for different kinds of Workers, check the following sections.

 #### Dedicated Web Worker